 Over the years we've had several hard drive failures and even a hard drive getting knocked off a table.
 Using this workflow in this post, I've been able to prevent the loss of critical data and client projects every time.
 Whether you're considering this for a video or photography backup workflow I hope this guide gives you the tools you need to never have to experience data loss from theft or drive failures.

 It's one of the least exciting parts of the job, but one of the most important.
 It's something that anyone with client projects and data should understand: importing, storing, and backing up your precious media.

 This workflow is geared towards anyone who creates digital media (photo, video, graphic, etc) and is easily scaled to grow with your media and budget for storage.

 Of course, what you're about to read isn't the only way to do this.
 For some creatives, it may be using just passport drives - for others, it may be RAID arrays or large networked storage arrays.
-Either way, the basics remain the same and scale accordingly.
-Among the many work-related nightmares I've had, losing footage is one of the worst.
+Either way, the basics remain the same and scale accordingly for storing photos and storing data.
+Among the many work-related bad dreams I've had, losing footage is one of the worst.